AlayVora/Library-Management-Web-App/README.md

 + Command to start the server - **npm start**

 #Note
-Default port I have used is 5000, you can change it to whatever port is conviniet for you
+Default port I have used is 5000, you can change it to whatever port is convenient for you

 #Contact Details